sajid983356/catalog/README.md

 How to add new category:

+- make sure images are present in products folder
+- run menu and products scripts from utility folder.
+- make sure banner folder and banner.json is present

-1. create component in products folder
+- create component in Component/products folder
-2. put your component entry in menu.json
+- make sure your component entry in menu.json
-3. put pur component entry in components.js as object key value pairs.
+- put pur component entry in utility/components.js as object key value pairs.